alex0000-ops/Cybersecurity-of-AI/pages/Data and model poisoning.md

 	- **Differential Privacy** – znižuje účinnosť poisoning útokov,
 	- **K-means / clustering detectory**,
 	- **Spectral signatures** – špecificky na backdoor detekciu.
+-
+-
+- --impact
+- ### Misclassification and reduced performance
+  Poisoned training datasets can cause machine learning models to misclassify inputs, undermining the reliability and functions of AI models.
+In consumer-facing applications, this can cause inaccurate recommendations that erode customer trust and [experience](https://www.ibm.com/topics/customer-experience).
+Similarly, in [supply chain management](https://www.ibm.com/think/topics/supply-chain-management), poisoned data can cause flawed forecasts, delays and errors, damaging both model performance and business efficacy.
+These misclassifications expose vulnerabilities in the training data and can compromise the overall robustness of AI systems.